This millennial-focused insurance company has a bit of a punch to it.

 On the Lemonade website, I was greeted by “Maya,” Lemonade’s AI persona.

 The application flow was impressively intuitive.
-“Maya” asked me one question at a time, gauging relevant information like whether I was closing on a new home or switching insurers (I chose the former), if the house was to be my primary residence, the size of my new home in square feet, and the fixtures in my house.
+“Maya” asked me one question at a time, gauging relevant information like whether I was closing on a new home or switching insurers (I chose the former), if the house was to be my primary residence, what the size of my new home was in square feet, and what fixtures I had included in my house.

 I also had to enter my email and the last four numbers of my SSN.
 Lemonade required both to generate were my quote.
 I was dubious, but I did it for you all, so you’re welcome.

 My initial quote was $235.25.